kagalenko-m-b/ProblemSet.jl/README.md

 [![Build Status](https://github.com/kagalenko-m-b/ProblemSet.jl/workflows/CI/badge.svg)](https://github.com/kagalenko-m-b/ProblemSet.jl/actions)

-The goal of this package is to facilitate the creation of problem assignments for a group of students.
+This package facilitates creation of  assignments for a group of students.
 It allows to randomize the assignments in two ways:

 * [random selection](Random_selection.md) of problems from a set, and